 Growth stock can be incredibly risky.
 Since there are no dividends, investors rely on selling the stock at a higher price than they paid to make a profit.
 If the company is successful, stock values will increase and the investor can sell for a gain.
 On the other hand, if the company fails, the investor will suffer a loss.

 Value stocks are so-called because they usually sell for a low price compared with their fundamentals.
 In other words, the stock price may not be an accurate representation of the company’s actual performance.
 Some common traits of value stocks are high dividend yields, a low price-to-book ratio and a low price-to-earnings ratio.

 The equity price is often lower than the industry average, and the company may be viewed unfavorably by the market.
-This makes value stocks risky because in order to make a profit, the market must change its view on the company.
+This makes value stocks risky because to make a profit, the market must change its view on the company.
 But compared with growth stocks, value stocks tend to have a higher long-term return.

 Blue Chip Stocks